Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Introduction

 In Section~\ref{sec::preSLE}, we will give preliminaries on SLE; and in Section~\ref{sec::hypersle}, we will give definition of $\hSLE_{\kappa}(\nu)$.
 In fact, we will address $\hSLE_{\kappa}(\nu)$ for $\kappa\ge 8$ in Section~\ref{sec::hypersle}.
 As the case of $\kappa>8$ is less relevant, we omit the corresponding conclusion in the introduction.
-We will derive some partial result towards continuity of $\hSLE_8(\nu)$ in Section~\ref{sec::hypersle}.
-The continuity of $\hSLE_{\kappa}(\nu)$ with $\kappa\in (0,8)$ is proved in~\cite{WuHyperSLE} using analysis in the continuum.
+In literature, the continuity of $\SLE_{\kappa}$ is first proved in~\cite{RohdeSchrammSLEBasicProperty} for $\kappa\neq 8$ and then proved in~\cite{LawlerSchrammWernerLERWUST} for $\kappa=8$, because the technical analysis in the continuum~\cite{RohdeSchrammSLEBasicProperty} does not apply for $\kappa=8$ whose continuity is proved using convergence of Peano curve in UST~\cite{LawlerSchrammWernerLERWUST}.
+We encounter a similar situation for $\hSLE$ as well.
+The continuity of $\hSLE_{\kappa}(\nu)$ with $\kappa\in (0,8)$ is proved in~\cite{WuHyperSLE} using continuity of $\SLE_{\kappa}$ and $\SLE_{\kappa}(\rho)$ and analysis in the continuum.
 However, such analysis does not apply to the case with $\kappa=8$.
 The full continuity and reversibility results of $\hSLE_8(\nu)$ process are proved using the convergence of Peano curves in UST.
+Note that, in the definition of $\hSLE_{8}(\nu)$, the parameter $\nu$ may take values in $\R$, and the continuity and reversibility are believed to hold for all $\nu>-2$, but we are only able to prove them for $\nu\ge 0$.
+Only the case when $\nu=0$ is relevant for UST in quad.
 We denote $\hSLE_8(\nu)$ by $\hSLE_8$ when $\nu=0$, and the rest of the introduction will focus on $\hSLE_8$.